 they adapted to the changing ecosystems of the Southwest; they altered their economy by

-creating new methods of production and expanding or contracting sociopolitical structures to
+creating new methods of production and expanding or contracting sociopolitical structures to meet economic demands.

 Frequently such changes included the adoption of certain aspects of European culture, for